xAlpharax/blog/content/posts/zola-blog.md

 +++
-title = "Hello Internet"
-date = 2024-01-27
+title = "How I made this Blog with Zola" date = 2024-01-27 draft = true
-draft = false

 [taxonomies]
-tags = ["original_post", "blog", "test"]
+tags = ["guide"]

 [extra]
 disable_comments = true
-toc = false
+toc = true
 +++

-Hello, World!
+Hello, Internet!
 This is my first post on my new blog.
 I'm excited to share my thoughts with you.

 First off, how did I make this?
 I used Zola - a static site generator written in Rust.
 It's fast, easy to use, and has lots of features.